-When Happy People Make Society Unhappy: How Incidental Emotions Affect Compliance Behavior
+When Happy People Make Society Unhappy: Incidental Emotions Affect Compliance Behavior

 57 Pages Posted: 3 Nov 2018 Last revised: 18 Mar 2021

-Emotions have a strong impact on our everyday life in general and on judgment and decision making in particular.
-Our paper is the first study to show that incidental emotions, i.e., emotions not related to the actual choice problem, influence tax compliance behavior of individuals.
-A survey with 22,220 German taxpayers and a controlled laboratory experiment with 297 participants provide evidence that positive incidental emotions lead to a lower willingness to comply compared with aversive incidental emotions.
-Participants in our survey show lower tax compliance attitudes on days associated with positive mood.
-These findings are supported by the results of a controlled experiment in which incidental emotions are induced with standardized pictures.
+Emotions have a strong impact on our everyday lives in general and judgment and decision making in particular.
+Our paper presents the first study to show that incidental emotions, i.e., emotions not related to the actual choice problem, influence individuals’ tax compliance behavior.
+A survey of 22,220 German taxpayers and a controlled laboratory experiment involving 297 participants provide evidence that positive incidental emotions lead to a lower willingness to comply than aversive incidental emotions.
+The participants in our survey show lower tax compliance attitudes on days associated with a positive mood.
+These findings are supported by the results of a controlled experiment in which incidental emotions are induced by standardized pictures.
 Individuals chose more often to evade taxes after being exposed to positive emotions compared to aversive emotions.

 Keywords: Compliance attitudes, compliance behavior, emotions, tax evasion, experimental economics

 JEL Classification: C91, D91, H26